Need to know

 - 1 year of Physics with any laboratory experience

 - 2 semesters (3 quarters) of intensive writing courses

 - 6 semesters (9 quarters) of additional non-science courses

 *1 year is typically defined as 2 semesters or 3 quarters

-In addition to appropriate science preparation, the University of Michigan Medical School encourages students to select from among the following courses during their undergraduate years:
+In addition to appropriate science preparation, students should select from among the following courses during their undergraduate years:

 - Comparative Health Care System